The Hawaiian word for family is ‘ohana—and when you arrive at YWAM UofN Kona, you’re family. Our home is your home, our story is your story.

 4. Pololū Valley

 Just past Waimea is the stunning Pololū Valley.
-Hike down through lush rainforest to the black-sand beach for your daily dose of adventure.
+Hike down through lush rainforest to the black-sand beach for an day’s adventure.

 The city of Hilo and its surrounding coastline is known for rainforests and waterfalls.
 It’s located on the east coast, and a great under two-hour road trip.

 ‘Akaka Falls is one of the Hilo region’s most well-known waterfalls.
-Walk through winding forest paths to get a great shot of this beautiful place.
+Walk through winding forest paths to get a great view of this beautiful spot.

 This other hideaway waterfall is commonly known as Rainbow Falls, which is a direct translation of its Hawaiian name, Waiānuenue.